DustinHendrickson/mod-city-siege/README.md

 GM Commands
 -----------
 Game Masters with `SEC_GAMEMASTER` security level have access to manual siege control commands.
+Administrators with `SEC_ADMINISTRATOR` level can also reload configuration.
 These commands allow you to trigger, stop, and manage siege events for testing or special events.

 ### Available Commands

+- `.citysiege start [cityname]` - Manually start a siege event
+- `.citysiege stop <cityname> <faction>` - Stop an active siege and declare a winner
+- `.citysiege cleanup [cityname]` - Force cleanup of siege creatures
+- `.citysiege status` - Display current siege events and module status
+- `.citysiege testwaypoint` - Spawn a temporary test marker at your position (20 seconds)
+- `.citysiege waypoints <cityname>` - Toggle visualization of siege waypoint path
+- `.citysiege reload` - Reload configuration from file (Administrator only)

 #### `.citysiege start [cityname]`
 Starts a siege event immediately in the specified city or a random enabled city if no name is provided.